workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 ## Add your site to the hub

 Send a PR to the [wl-idp-docs-hub](https://github.com/workleap/wl-idp-docs-hub) GitHub repository to add your site to the hub.
-Once merged, your site will be automatically added to the Workleap IDP hub!
+Once merged, your site will be automatically added to the Workleap Frontend Platform hub!